Whakarāpopototanga

 Our students

-Te Herenga Waka—Victoria University of Wellington has approximately 22,000 students, including international students from around 100 countries.
-We awarded 4,369 qualifications in 2022.
+Victoria University of Wellington has around 16,000 students, including international students from around 120 countries.
+We awarded 4,692 qualifications in 2024.

 Staff, schools, and faculties

-The University has around 2,330 full-time equivalent staff and more than 1,100 of those are involved in teaching and research.
-About half our academic staff were born outside New Zealand.
+The University has around 2,200 full-time equivalent staff, more than 1,000 of whom are involved in teaching and research.

-The University has nine faculties, eight of which conduct teaching and research.
-The University's faculties are divided into schools, many of which are closely aligned with the University’s numerous research centres and institutes.
+The University has six faculties, five of which conduct teaching and research.
+Our faculties are divided into schools, many of which are closely aligned with our numerous research centres and institutes.
 The Faculty of Graduate Research is responsible for the administration of doctoral students’ candidature.

 In addition, Toihuarewa is a university-wide faculty equivalent that provides a forum for Māori academic issues at the University and ensures there is appropriate Māori content in the University's teaching and research programmes.